 Developing a product on the cloud platform requires unique expertise and skills.
 It takes a dedicated team of engineers specializing in multiple cloud platform aspects to successfully use cloud HPC.
 Clouds evolve on a constant basis – which means one must continuously track the changes and assess their impact on the cost and performance of using an HPC cluster.
 New types of servers are introduced to data centers resulting in new services and new pricing models.
 This continuous evolution implies that Cloud development is an ongoing task which requires a fully dedicated R&D team.

 At Sphere, our mission is to make the cloud HPC accessible to any company, without having to keep its own cloud R&D team on the payroll.
 We completely offload all cloud HPC development and maintenance.
-Sphere provides HPC performance with (multi)cloud flexibility, at an optimized cost and minimal effort on the part of the user, which allows our clients to concentrate on their core business.
+Sphere provides high performance computing services with (multi)cloud flexibility, at an optimized cost and minimal effort on the part of the user, which allows our clients to concentrate on their core business.

 BI software may require running complex computing and data-intensive models.
 Clients of the BI service may choose to run the software on-premise using the local PC(s), however, the time required for analysis is often crucial and will take too long unless running on a big cluster of servers.
 In that case, if the BI software is integrated with HPC, the client may choose using the cloud service.
 If not already in place, the relevant data is uploaded to the cloud and the model is run on the required number of servers in parallel.
 From the client’s perspective, they are using BI software. but “under the hood” – BI software is using the cloud.
 Financial services which provide market analysis for example, could be adapted to HPC in a similar manner.